 39. You realize it’s now or never.

-Procrastination is a sure-fire way of making sure your business dreams never become reality.
+Procrastination is a sure-fire way of making sure your business dreams never become a reality.
 Rather than dragging your heels in the sand, put your business plan into action, and right away.

 40. You know skilled people.

-As a college graduate or as part of a great work team, you’ve observed ultra talented people, whose gifts are going to waste.
-By offering attractive terms like profit sharing, equity share, a great working environment and the prospect of advancement, you may be able to harness this talent pool as part of your own business.
+As a college graduate or as part of a great work team, you’ve observed ultra-talented people whose gifts are going to waste.
+By offering attractive terms like profit sharing, equity share, a great working environment, and the prospect of advancement, you may be able to harness this talent pool as part of your own business.

 41. You’ll see the fruits of your labor.